-2.2 To facilitate their work, the study groups may set up working parties, rapporteur's groups, joint rapporteur's groups, [and Focus Groups] to deal with specific Questions or parts of thereof.
+2.2 To facilitate their work, the study groups may set up working parties, rapporteur's groups and joint rapporteur's, [and focus groups] groups to deal with a set of Questions, a specific Question or parts of a specific Question, including with the participation of other ITU Sectors.
+Working parties are understood to exist over an undefined period to answer Questions and study the topics put before the study group.
+Each working party will study Questions and these topics, and prepares draft reports, guidelines and other texts for consideration by the study groups.
+To limit the resource impact on ITU-D, Member States, Sector Members, Associates and Academia, a study group shall establish by consensus and maintain only the minimum number of working parties.

+Any study group may set up, as appropriate, focus groups within the framework of its work, after submitting the matter to TDAG for approval.
+When setting up focus groups, their terms of reference, reporting lines and final decision-making authority should be clear.

 2.3 Where appropriate, regional groups may be set up within the study groups to study Questions or problems, the specific nature of which makes it desirable that they be studied within the framework of one or more regions of the Union.